Time lags and their association with the Boundary Layer structure in a Z source GX 349+2: Conclusion

 This study presents a comprehensive timing and spectral analysis of the NS-LMXB GX 349+2 (Sco X-2), covering the full evolution of the source along the Z-track in the hardness–intensity diagram (HID), with the source spending most of the observation time in the flaring branch (FB).
 For the first time, Cross-correlation function analysis using EPIC-pn data between soft and hard X-ray LCs revealed both correlated and anti-correlated hard lags in several segments in this source.
 The main findings of this work are summarized below:

 1. We noted a branch-dependent CCF behavior.
-Asymmetric CCFs exhibiting significant time lags are observed exclusively during the horizontal branch (HB).
+Asymmetric CCFs exhibiting significant lags are observed exclusively during the horizontal branch (HB).
 In contrast, the normal branch (NB) and flaring branch (FB) are characterized by highly symmetric CCFs with no statistically significant delays between the soft and hard bands.

 2. The symmetric CCFs seen in the NB and FB likely indicate a stable accretion geometry in the inner disk region, where soft and hard photon intensity variations maintain temporal coherence.
 The asymmetric CCFs with measurable lags in the HB suggest the presence of instabilities in the inner accretion flow, possibly linked to episodic jet activity similar to Sco X-1 (Motta \& Fender \citeyear{motta2019connection}).
-Such a scenario is consistent with the known association of the HB with radio jet emission, although simultaneous radio observations would be required to confirm this interpretation for GX349+2.
+Such a scenario is consistent with the known association of the HB with radio jet emission, although simultaneous radio observations would be required to confirm this interpretation for GX 349+2.

 3. We noted lags during flux transitions, as well.
 During transitions between different Z-track branches, asymmetric CCFs reappear with measurable time lags.
 This behavior points to a variable emission component in the innermost accretion region, most plausibly the BL and/or corona.
 The observed delays may represent the readjustment timescale of the varying physical structure in this region as the accretion flow reorganizes.
-This is further emphasized by the change in the \textit{Norm} parameter of \textit{bbodyrad} observed in the spectral fitting and subsequently validated by the MCMC simulations.
+This is further emphasized by the change in the \textit{Norm} parameter of \textit{bbodyrad} and \textit{Norm} parameter of \textit{diskbb}, observed in the spectral fitting and subsequently validated by the MCMC simulations.

 4. We propose that the presence of these lags requires a relatively low effective viscosity in the inner accretion flow, allowing structural changes to propagate on observable timescales.
-This interpretation is consistent with the theoretical framework presented by Abolmasov \& Poutanen (\citeyear{abolmasov2021mechanical}), where viscous timescales in radiation pressure-dominated regions can produce delayed responses between different emission components.\\
+This interpretation is consistent with the theoretical mechanical modeling of boundary layer presented by Abolmasov \& Poutanen (\citeyear{abolmasov2021mechanical}), where a low viscosity $\alpha_{BL}$ was observed, however our estimate of viscosity ($\alpha$) based on thin disk is similar but conceptually it is different from $\alpha_{BL}$.\\